 Ever since its inception, this web platform continues to get matured and loved by a huge community of developers.
 One of its USPs is directives.
 It is a little ng- that can give life to a dead tag.
-It provides great flexibility to the developers to develop modern and dynamic web applications while using the core concept of MVC.
+It provides great flexibility to the developers to develop modern and progressive web applications while using the core concept of MVC.
 It helps developers to add automated user input validation without any large chunk of code.
 However, the framework is a little tedious to master for beginners.

 For a traditional Python developer who is willing to create a web application, Django is a good-to-go option.
 Since it follows some of the PHP principles, it becomes easy for the developers to create even complex database-driven web applications using Django.
 Many popular brands have trusted Django, such as YouTube, Pinterest, Instagram, etc. It is popular for its Convention over Configuration philosophy and DRY concepts.

 VueJS has quickly become one of the most popular Java frameworks among developers.
 Though it is technically not a framework as it is a combination of a few back-end tools.
 But it is exceptionally well when it comes to developing a web application.
 Many popular and big companies like Nintendo, GitLab, and Adobe are using Vue for developing web interfaces for their target audience.
 It is extensively preferred by the developers to sharpen their front-end skills because of its progressive nature.